-The main function of the Arts Advisory Panel is to advise the Board of Directors on the merits of the grant proposals SEMAC receives.
-At the Grant Review meeting, the panel will review all eligible proposals and rank each based on the following criteria.
+At the Grant Review meeting, the Arts Advisory Panel will review all eligible proposals and rank each based on the following criteria.

 1. Artistic merit and quality of the project or program.
 Considerations used to address this criterion may include: